Sophie, Duchess of Edinburgh: Public life

 On 26 March 2015, Sophie attended the reburial of Richard III of England in Leicester Cathedral.
-In May 2015, Sophie represented the Queen in the 70th anniversary celebrations to mark the Liberation Day of the Channel Islands.
-The Countess delivered a message from the Queen, who paid tribute to the island's continued allegiance and loyalty to the Crown.
+In May that year, she represented the Queen in the 70th anniversary celebrations to mark the Liberation Day of the Channel Islands.
+Sophie delivered a message from the Queen, who paid tribute to the island's continued allegiance and loyalty to the Crown.
 She visited Canada and the United States in November 2015.
 While in Toronto, she criss-crossed across the city, making stops at the Royal Agricultural Winter Fair and the UHN's Toronto General Hospital and Toronto Western Hospital, of which she is patron.
 Sophie then travelled to New York City, paying an emotional visit to the National September 11 Memorial & Museum.
 Sophie also made an appearance at an Armistice Day service at the Queen Elizabeth II September 11th Garden, which was opened in commemoration of the 67 British victims of the attack.
-The Countess later attended the 100 Women in Hedge Funds Gala dinner in Manhattan.
+Sophie later attended the 100 Women in Hedge Funds Gala dinner in Manhattan.

-The Earl and Countess of Wessex toured Canada in June 2016, visiting Ontario, Manitoba, Saskatchewan and Alberta.
+Sophie and Edward toured Canada in June 2016, visiting Ontario, Manitoba, Saskatchewan and Alberta.
 The couple visited a variety of places in and around Regina, Saskatchewan before attending the Globe Theatre's 50th anniversary gala.

 In March 2017, Sophie embarked on a 4-day visit to Malawi as Vice-Patron of The Queen Elizabeth Diamond Jubilee Trust, visiting programmes to end avoidable blindness and champion young leaders.
-On 9 May 2017, the Countess attended King Harald and Queen Sonja of Norway's 80th Birthday Celebrations on behalf of the royal family.
-The Earl and Countess of Wessex represented the Queen at celebrations for the Golden Jubilee of Hassanal Bolkiah in October 2017.
-On 30 November 2017, Sophie visited the 'Making for Change' fashion training and manufacturing unit, a fashion training and manufacturing unit established by the Ministry of Justice and London College of Fashion at HM Prison Downview as patron of the London College of Fashion During her visit, the Countess met staff and prisoners, including female inmates, and awarded participants with certificates as part of their training programme.
+On 9 May 2017, she attended King Harald and Queen Sonja of Norway's 80th Birthday Celebrations on behalf of the royal family.
+Sophie and Edward represented the Queen at celebrations for the Golden Jubilee of Hassanal Bolkiah in October 2017.
+On 30 November 2017, Sophie visited the 'Making for Change' fashion training and manufacturing unit, a fashion training and manufacturing unit established by the Ministry of Justice and London College of Fashion at HM Prison Downview as patron of the London College of Fashion During her visit, she met staff and prisoners, including female inmates, and awarded participants with certificates as part of their training programme.